Richard Blumenthal: Early life and education

-Blumenthal was born into a Jewish family in Brooklyn, New York, the son of Jane (née Rosenstock) and Martin Blumenthal.
+Richard Blumenthal was born into a Jewish family in Brooklyn, New York, the son of Jane (née Rosenstock) and Martin Blumenthal.
 At age 17, Martin Blumenthal immigrated to the United States from Frankfurt, Germany; Jane was raised in Omaha, Nebraska, graduated from Radcliffe College, and became a social worker.
 Martin Blumenthal had a career in financial services and became president of a commodities trading firm.
 Jane's father, Fred "Fritz" Rosenstock, raised cattle, and as youths Blumenthal and his brother often visited their grandfather's farm.
 Blumenthal's brother David Blumenthal is a doctor and health care policy expert who became president of the Commonwealth Fund.

 Blumenthal attended Riverdale Country School in the Riverdale section of the Bronx.
-He then attended Harvard College, from which he graduated in 1967 with an A.B. degree magna cum laude and membership in Phi Beta Kappa.
+He then attended Harvard College, from which he graduated in 1967 with an A.B. degree magna cum laude in government and membership in Phi Beta Kappa.
 As an undergraduate, he was editorial chairman of The Harvard Crimson.
 Blumenthal was a summer intern reporter for The Washington Post in the London Bureau.
-He was selected for a Fiske Fellowship, which allowed him to study at Trinity College of the University of Cambridge in England for one year after graduation from Harvard.
+He was selected for a Fiske Fellowship, which allowed him to study at the University of Cambridge's Trinity College in England for one year after graduation from Harvard.

 In 1973, Blumenthal received his J.D. degree from Yale Law School, where he was editor-in-chief of the Yale Law Journal.
-At Yale, he was classmates with future President Bill Clinton and future Secretary of State Hillary Clinton.
+At Yale, he was the classmate of future president Bill Clinton and future Secretary of State Hillary Clinton.
 One of his co-editors of the Yale Law Journal was future United States Secretary of Labor Robert Reich.
-He was also a classmate of future Supreme Court Justice Clarence Thomas and radio host Michael Medved.
+He was also a classmate of future Supreme Court Justice Clarence Thomas and future radio host Michael Medved.

 Military service and controversy

-Blumenthal received five draft deferments during the Vietnam War, first educational deferments, then deferments based on his occupation.
-In April 1970, Blumenthal enlisted in the United States Marine Corps Reserve which, The New York Times reported, "virtually guaranteed that he would not be sent to Vietnam".
-He served in units in Washington, D.C., and Connecticut from 1970 to 1976, attaining the rank of sergeant.
+Blumenthal received five draft deferments during the Vietnam War.
+At first, he received educational deferments; later, he received deferments based on his occupation.
+In April 1970, he enlisted in the United States Marine Corps Reserve, which, as The New York Times noted, "virtually guaranteed that he would not be sent to Vietnam".
+He served in units stationed in Washington, D.C., and Connecticut from 1970 to 1976, attaining the rank of sergeant.
 During his 2010 Senate campaign, news report videos that showed Blumenthal claiming he had served in Vietnam created a controversy.
-Blumenthal denied having intentionally misled voters, but acknowledged having occasionally "misspoken" about his service record.
-He later apologized to voters for remarks about his military service which he said had not been "clear or precise".
+He denied having intentionally misled voters, but acknowledged having occasionally "misspoken" about his service record.
+He later apologized to voters for remarks about his military service that he said had not been "clear or precise".